Abizern/nscnlon/content/when-and-where.md

 date: "2019-05-22"
 ---

-The next event is on **Thursday, 19th December, 2019**.
+The next event is on **Tuesday, 18th February, 2020**.

-This is a special event to welcome Daniel Kennett [@iKenndac](https://twitter.com/iKenndac) who is visiting from Stockholm.
-Presumably for the warmer weather.

-Please Note: The location is a different pub for this event.
+Wrap your code up in ribbons and bring it along!

 ## When
 We usually meet on the third Tuesday of the month at around 6.45pm in a the Fountain & Ink pub conveniently located close to Waterloo, Waterloo East and Southwark stations.
 It' a modern place that does really nice sourdough pizza.
 Other items are available.
 There is also a good selection of beers.